Application Process and Deadlines

 - Applicants who have previously applied to CCOM must submit new letters of recommendation.

 - Letters from immediate family members will NOT be accepted.

 - Completed Applications - March 1, 2016 Deadline

 All application materials, including the AACOMAS application, MCAT scores (as reported to AACOMAS), two required letters of recommendation, and all supplemental application materials with the application fee must be received in the Office of Admissions on or before March 1, 2016.
 Only completed applications received by the Office of Admissions on or before the deadline date will be reviewed for potential Fall 2016 enrollment.

 CCOM uses a rolling admissions process to review completed applications and to make interview decisions.
 Applications will not be reviewed until all required application materials have been received by the Office of Admissions, including the AACOMAS application, official MCAT scores (as reported to AACOMAS), supplemental application materials, processing fee, and both required letters of recommendation.
 Students must complete their file as soon as possible to remain competitive in this process and to ensure full consideration of their applications.

-Please Note: Applicants are responsible for tracking the receipt of their application materials and verifying the status of their required application materials on the University website.
-Instructions for accessing application information on the University's website will be sent by the Office of Admissions.
-Applicant should keep the Office of Admissions informed of any changes to the mailing address and e-mail address.
+Please Note: Applicants are responsible for tracking the receipt of their application materials and verifying the status of their required application materials on the University web site.
+Instructions for accessing application information on the University's web site will be sent by the Office of Admissions.
+Applicants should keep the Office of Admissions informed of any changes to the mailing address and e-mail address.
 All requests for application withdrawals must be in writing.
 Applicants are expected to act professionally in their interactions with AACOMAS and with CCOM.
-Candidates are expected to follow AACOM's applicant protocol at all times.
+Candidates are expected to follow AACOMAS applicant protocol at all times.